ArcBlock/did-connect/docs/docs-site/README.md

-# Getting Started with Create Blocklet
+# Getting Started with DID Connect

-This project was bootstrapped with [Create Blocklet](https://github.com/blocklet/create-blocklet).
+This project was bootstrapped with [DID Connect](https://github.com/blocklet/create-blocklet).

 This blocklet is a static project, which means this is a frontend application.
 It's contained `client` code.